jtz/Chatroom/README.md

 Submitted: 04/28/2021

+## Summary

-JTChatroom is a simulated chatroom platform that used four design patterns: Factory Method, Singleton, Builder, and Observer Patterns.
+Chatroom Application is a simulated chatroom platform that used four design patterns: Factory Method, Singleton, Builder, and Observer Patterns.

 &nbsp;